Lighthit/Discord_Bot/AI/skill/tools-routing.md

    result.
 The enumeration step must be complete first, as a separate, visible pass.

 ---
+**⚠️ IMPORTANT — enumeration is an internal step, not a default user-facing output:**

+The enumerate-before-filter step exists to prevent silent omission during reasoning — it is NOT an instruction to always dump the full raw note list to the user in the final answer.

+- The final answer to the user must still follow the normal scoping/conciseness rules: if the user asked about a specific date ("today", "tomorrow"), answer with only what's relevant to that date — do not paste the full ±1 month raw list as the visible response.
+- The full enumerated list may be shown to the user only if: (a) they explicitly asked for everything/all notes, or (b) showing the full breakdown genuinely helps them verify correctness in an ambiguous case and they've indicated interest in that level of detail.
+- Internally, still enumerate everything before filtering — but the OUTPUT the user sees should be the filtered, scoped answer (e.g. "today's task: ..."), not the raw working list.

+---

 **⚠️ MANDATORY — count reconciliation before finalizing the answer:**
 Before sending the final answer, compare two numbers: